 Where to Stay

-Prices can shift quickly — most Yogyakarta stays include free cancellation, so it’s worth booking once your dates are set.
+Prices can shift quickly — most Yogyakarta stays include free cancellation, so it is worth booking once your dates are set.

-Browse and compare hotels near Prawirotaman & Malioboro (refundable rates) →
+Browse and compare hotels near Prawirotaman and Malioboro →

 Getting There & Around